Toshana/student_intervention/README.md

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

-Udacity recommends our students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 ### Code

-Template code is provided in the notebook `student_intervention.ipynb` notebook file.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
+Code and analysis is provided in the notebook `student_intervention.ipynb` notebook file.
+This analysis uses machine learning to classify students into those who may require intervention and those who are expected to graduate on time.
+It includes a comparison of different classifiers including Decision Trees, Support Vector Machines and K-Nearest Neighbours.

 ### Run